mongodb-partners/MongoDB-VertexAI-Agent-Devlopment-kit/README.md

-# Conversational Commerce: Transforming Customer Experience with Vertex AI and MongoDB Atlas
+# Conversational Commerce: Transforming Customer Experience with Vertex AI Agent Devlopment kit and MongoDB Atlas
 **Author**: MongoDB(https://accounts.mongodb.com).
 **NOTE**: This repo is in progress.
 More features for reatil agents will be added soon.